4N1Z/React-Flask-Movie-Recommendation-App/README.md

 ## Overview  📋
 - The web app is built using React.js for the front-end and python's flask for the back-end.
-- It enable user to search and go through various details (like cast, genre, trailer, etc) 5000+ movies (all these details are fetched using an API by TMDB) .
+- It enable user to search and go through various details (like mood, cast, genre, trailer, etc) 5000+ movies (all these details are fetched using an API by TMDB) .
 - Based on the mood of the user,movies are recommended.
 The movies are fetched from the python-flask backend that uses local dataset and content-based filtering algorithm for recommendation using Machine Learning.
 - The web-app also allows user to get top movies filtered by genre (these are fetched using an TMDB api) .
 - The web app is responsive and can be used on mobile devies.